BlytheErin/Tidydata/CodeBook.md

 totaldataset: the row bound train and test datasets

+x: a table of all the measrement variable names
+xx: is a character vector of just the variable names in the character structure xxx is a character vector of the vairable names and the ID and Activity names that for the Subject_train and Activity tables that were column bound.
+This column names were appended to the totaldataset

 # 2.Extracts only the measurements on the mean and standard deviation for each measurement.

 selectdataset: the totaldataset with only the measurements on the mean and standard deviation of each measurement.
+The names had to be converted to valid names before the above selection.

 # 3.Uses descriptive activity names to name the activities in the data set